DUI Defense

 • There is a reason why you failed the test – such as that you have leg injury or an ear problem that affects your balance.

-Officers in Washington are trained by National Highway Traffic Safety (NHTSA) officials.
+Officers in Washington are trained by National Highway Traffic Safety Administration (NHTSA) officials.
 There’s no excuse for failing to give a proper field sobriety test.

 Experienced DUI defense lawyers in Vancouver, WA

-At Philbrook Law Office, our Vancouver, Washington DUI defense lawyers have obtained numerous dismissals and plea reductions for our clients.
+At Philbrook Law, our Vancouver, Washington DUI defense lawyers have obtained numerous dismissals and plea reductions for our clients.
 We assert all possible defenses on your behalf including contesting the admissibility of field sobriety tests and breathalyzer tests.
 In many cases, we’ve helped clients stay out of jail on a DUI charge.
 To make an appointment at one of our offices in Vancouver or Battle Ground, WA, please call 360-695-3309 or complete our contact form.
 We also serve the greater Portland area and Oregon State.

 Testimonials